 2021 Chevy Colorado Problems and Top Complaints – Is Your Car A Lemon?

-Service brakes, electrical system and structure system issues among the top complaints received by the NHTSA from vehicle owners
+Airbag, engine, powertrain, and electrical system issues are among the top complaints received by the NHTSA from vehicle owners

 Don’t be stuck with a lemon.
 You have legal rights to cash, return or buyback.